Skip to main content

 The following commands are currently supported:

-• NOT tag - typing | will show the list of all tags in the dropdown so you can select tags which can be presented in file or folder in the search results, so you will get for example all files tagged with "tag1" or "tag2".
+• NOT tag - Typing | will show the list of all tags in the dropdown so you can select tags that may be present in files or folders in the search results, e.g., files tagged with "tag1" or "tag2."

-• last modified - typing lm: will present a list of predefined points back in time
+• Last modified - Typing lm: will present a list of predefined points back in time.

 App actions